GyroSuperintelligence/BabyLM/guides/Codebase.md

 - **CanonicalView** applies canonicalisation (using a phenomenology map) for all key lookups, so each unique operational orbit is consistently addressed regardless of its physical context.
 The original context is retained in `_original_context` for provenance.
   - All lookups and puts are transparently normalised.

 - **OverlayView** composes private (agent) and public (shared) stores, always writing to the private overlay, and reading from private first, then public.
-Both overlays must implement the OrbitStore interface.
+Both overlays must implement the PhenotypeStore interface.

 - **ReadOnlyView** wraps any store, disabling writes and allowing only retrieval and iteration.